 Trim won’t stop working for you until the job is done, even with sometimes-difficult cancellations such as with gym memberships.

-What Else Does Trim Offer?
+What Else Does the Trim App Offer?

 The Trim program offers other useful features as well.
 With just a quick text, Trim can show you what your balances are on the credit cards you’ve shared with them.

-Help Your Spending Habits
+Helping Your Spending Habits